In children lie all the greatest possibilities.

 Children know the truth the same way that people often know a foreign language, even though they cannot speak it.
 They will not be able to tell you what the good is, but they will unfailingly turn away from everything that is bad.
 All kinds of pretense can deceive the smartest, most perceptive person, but the most limited child will see through it and turn away, no matter how skillful the dissimulation may be.

-Can there be anything more perverse than to immediately start talking about another world to those who had just entered this one?
+Can there be anything more perverse than to immediately start talking about another world to those who have only just entered this one?

 — Kant